pytorch/glow/docs/AOT.md

 - The image paths are specified one after the other, separated by space.
 Only images in **PNG** format are supported (RGB or grayscale).
-- `model` specifies the path for the Caffe2 or ONNX model.
+- `model` specifies the path for the Caffe2, ONNX or TensorFlowLite model.
 - `model-input-name` specifies the name of the model input.
 - The option `dump-profile` specifies the file name used to dump the profile in YAML format.

 Extra options are available to specify how the images are pre-processed before they are fed to the model during inference:
+- The option `minibatch` can be used to specify the batch size of the model used to perform the inference during profiling.
+The default value is 1.
+Note that the number of images provided during profiling must be divisible by `minibatch`.
 - The option `image-mode` can be used to specify how the images are normalized:
   - `neg1to1` for the range [-1, 1].
   - `0to1` for the range [0, 1].